geosolutions-it/MapStore2/docs/developer-guide/local-config.md

 # Application configuration
-The application load will load by Default it will load the `localConfig.js`
+The application will load by default it will load the `localConfig.js`

 You can load a custom configuration by passing the `localConfig` argument in query string: